 What should be common sense – implement MFA to improve security – still faces a lot of resistance in many organizations, from Product- or IT-managers, and from end-users as well: MFA has the reputation to be complex to implement and to use.
 To change this, inWebo has taken a user perspective – “how can we make 2FA as invisible as possible” -, but also an IT-manager perspective – “how can we automate most events in the 2FA credentials lifecycle”.

 In-App and browser-based authentication methods are the answers we came up with to make MFA super convenient: when employed, users don’t need a “token”, not even an App or a plugin.
 Besides, they do not see one-time codes.
-In a word, users are not even aware of the security mechanisms happening behind the scene.
+In a word, users are not even aware of the security mechanisms taking place behind the scene.
 We also speak of “tokenless MFA”, this is really an optimal form of MFA.
 Of course our solution also supports other classical 2nd factor options such as push OTP, online and offline OTP, and even SMS-OTP.

 To automate the credentials management and make MFA implementation easier and faster for organizations, we did the following:

-- Build complete and customizable enrollment and credentials management workflows in the solution,
+- Build complete and customizable enrollment and credentials management workflows in the solution

 - Develop a user directory synchronization tool